jfhack/shell/README.md

 The font I use is `MesloLGS NF` included in the fonts directory

 # Troubleshooting

+In some cases it is necessary to log out and back in to see [fish](https://github.com/fish-shell/fish-shell) as the default shell

+In cases of display problems of the characters that close the sections, that is, they do not look similar to the photos, check if a compatible font is installed and being used, such as `MesloLGS NF`

 In some cases the appearance of the symbols may not be correct, for example a question mark may appear at the end of the prompt, this can be solved by installing the `locales-all` package